 It’s a popular but inaccurate theory that cats are completely color blind and can see the world around them only in black, white, and gray hues.

 Yes, cats can see colors.

-Kitties have a shorter color specter than us and find it difficult to tell apart many hues.
+Kitties have a shorter color specter than us and find it difficult to differentiate hue variations.
 Nevertheless, they can easily tell the differences between two extremes like red and green.

-Why Is A Cats Pupil Slit-Like?
+Why Is A Cat’s Pupil Slit-Like?

 The vertical pupil allows the kitty to reduce or increase the light levels perceived by the eye.
 This awesome ability comes in handy during nighttime hunts.

 Also, your kitty’s slit-like pupils allow it not only to see without the aid of a pair of night-vision goggles but also to control the flow of light during the daytime so that bright lights won’t blind it.